esciencecenter-digital-skills/Natural-language-processing/episodes/04-transformers.md

 # BERT as a Language Model

-All of the following code is based on the HugingFace's _transformers_ pythonn library.
+All of the following code is based on the HugingFace's _transformers_ python library.
 We can install it with:

 ```sh
 pip install transformers